Dev-Arif-sys/The-Lazy-Crew-Developer/README.md

 * the site determines salary of the employees.
 * made using react js.
-* by clicking add to cart button , you can the particular employee on cart
+* by clicking add to cart button , you can add the particular employee on cart.